sri-rang/browserdb/readme.markdown

 *Experimental.
 Tested on latest version of Chromium.*

-#### Mission
+#### Inspiration

 IndexedDB has a terribly confusing API.
-Can we better it?

 Can we provide a simpler API?
 Can this API be similar to popular document based data stores?

-*Enter BrowserDB*

-#### In-browser only

-BrowserDB should be used in the browser only.
-It is not a server side JavaScript library.

-#### Inspiration

 MongoDB has a excellent API.
-It makes querying and working with the datastore pleasurable.
+It makes querying and working with the data store pleasurable.

 BrowserDB hopes to deliver a similar experience to developers.

+#### Mission

+* Provide simple API for basic CRUD operations
+* Provide simple querying mechanism similar but not identical to MongoDB
+* Abstract underlying cruft such as schema change version-bumps, cursors, indexing

-## Examples
+## Using BrowserDB

 ```javascript
 <script src="https://raw.github.com/Srirangan/browserdb/master/browserdb.js"></script>